remaro-network/blog-posts/ESR5_ESR9_YOLOX.md

+## Outline

 ## Knowledge Distillation in YOLOX-ViT for Side-Scan Sonar Object Detection

+This blog post is based on the paper:

+>Aubard, M., Antal, L., Madureira, A., & 'Abrah'am, E. (2024).
+Knowledge Distillation in YOLOX-ViT for Side-Scan Sonar Object Detection.
+>ArXiv, abs/2403.09313.

 ### Introduction
 Exploring the oceanic environment has become increasingly important due to various underwater activities such as infrastructure development and archaeological explorations.
 Autonomous underwater vehicles (AUVs) play a crucial role in these tasks, enabling efficient data collection and underwater operations.
 However, the complex nature of underwater environments demands advanced decision-making capabilities and high situational awareness.